ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - API endpoints for testing plugin connections
    - Dynamic form generation based on plugin configuration schemas

+### Medium-Priority Pages

+The following medium-priority pages have been implemented in Flask:

+1. **About Page**:
+   - Core functionality for providing information about the Science Data Kit
+   - Resources and educational materials about the toolkit, knowledge graphs, and FAIR data practices
+   - Links to documentation, tutorials, community resources, and video tutorials
+   - Responsive design with Bootstrap cards for different sections

+2. **cBioPortal Browser**:
+   - Core functionality for browsing and managing ontology terms from cBioPortal and OncoTree
+   - API endpoints for fetching cancer types, tumor types, and studies
+   - API endpoints for adding terms from various sources
+   - API endpoints for managing terms (adding manually, clearing)
+   - Responsive design with Bootstrap cards and dynamic content loading

 ### Testing Implementation

 A comprehensive test suite has been implemented to verify the functionality of the Flask API endpoints: